TheHive-Project/CortexDocs/admin/admin-guide.md

 ### Database

-Cortex relies on the Elasticsearch 5.x search engine to store all persistent data.
+Cortex relies on the Elasticsearch 5.x (Cortex 3 also supports Elasticsearch 6.x) search engine to store all persistent data.
-Elasticsearch 5.x is not part of the Cortex package.
+Elasticsearch is not part of the Cortex package.
 It must be installed and configured as a standalone instance which can be located on the same machine.
 For more information on how to set up Elasticsearch, please refer to [Elasticsearch installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/_installation.html).